yuanyan/ninjs/README.md

 [jQuery](http://jquery.com/) - New Wave JavaScript

+[Backbone](http://documentcloud.github.com/backbone/) - Give your JS App some Backbone with Models, Views, Collections, and Events

 [Underscore](http://documentcloud.github.com/underscore) - A utility-belt that provides functional programming support that you would expect in Ruby.

+[Sammy](http://sammyjs.org) - Sammy is a tiny javascript framework built on top of jQuery, It's RESTful Evented Javascript.

 [Mustache](http://mustache.github.com/) - Minimal, logic-less templating with {{mustaches}}.
 Great for server- or client-side templating.